 - Gather evidence.
 From medical records to police reports, physical proof, and witness testimony, we do everything possible to build a strong case on your behalf.

 - Negotiate with the insurance companies.
-Depending on who’s at fault for your TBI, the insurance company may be backed with its own legal advice and try to minimize the compensation you recover.
+Depending on who’s at fault for your TBI, the insurance company may be backed by its own legal advice and try to minimize the compensation you recover.
 This can be discouraging to victims and their families, which is why we handle the negotiations on your behalf.

 - Represent you in court.
 While most personal injury cases do not go to trial, if yours does, we’ll stand by your side until a settlement or fair verdict is reached.